Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

 ## Emails over time
-Lets calculate the amount of emails received per week.
+Let's calculate the amount of emails received per week.
 First we need to change the index of the DataFrame to the date column:

 ```python